FIBULA ANATOMY

 • Pathway for tendons

-• Facilitates movement of muscles controlling the foot and ankle
+• Facilitates movement of muscles controlling your foot and ankle

 BODY (SHAFT) OF THE FIBULA